 The deer are out and something is… wrong.
-They’re stumbling, they’re drooling, they look like zombies.
+They’re stumbling, they’re drooling, and they’re looking a little too undead for comfort.
 Hide your wife, hide your kids — it’s a case of zombie deer disease!

-Zombie deer disease (better known as chronic wasting disease) is real and it’s hurting our cervids.
-Here is how hunters can help.
+Zombie deer disease (better known as chronic wasting disease) is real and it’s bad news for our cervids.
+Here is what nature lovers need to know.

 What is chronic wasting disease?

 Chronic wasting disease, or CWD, is a neurodegenerative disease that affects cervids (deer, moose, elk, etc.).
-It is a prion disease, which means that it’s a disease caused by misfolded proteins.
+It is a prion disease, which means that it’s a disease caused by misfolded proteins that damage the nervous system.
 Other examples of prion diseases include mad cow disease, scrapie, and Creutzfeldt-Jakob disease.
-CWD is always fatal — there is no vaccine to protect animals, no treatments, and no cure.
+CWD is always fatal — there is no vaccine to protect animals, no treatments, and no cure (major bummer).

 Symptoms of chronic wasting disease include: